Net Metering Pakistan

 Payment of CCE

-The applicant will deposit the CCE (connection charge estimate) into the related bank within twenty days of issuance and inform the DISCO office in writing about payments.
+The applicant will deposit the CCE (connection charge estimate) into the relevant bank within 20 days of issuance and inform the DISCO office in writing of the payment.

 Step 9